 (At the very least it put the map of Tassie on the map, added not a few.)

 Gay rumours ‘silly’

-I read in a gay magazine Campaign in the late seventies a blatant inference that McMahon was gay.
+I read in Australian gay magazine Campaign in the late seventies a blatant inference that Sir William McMahon was gay.

 It was inconceivable to a gay teenage Queenslander that a gay man could hold the high office of Prime Minister.

 After Billy’s death his wife protested that the rumours and printed assertions about her late husbands sexuality were baseless.
 She claimed “the gay business,” was started by Gough Whitlam, who mocked Billy when he dared defy the strict footwear convention of the era to wear suede shoes into Parliament.

 “Bill was a sophisticated, cultured and fashion-conscious man.
 I think sometimes if someone doesn’t conform to an ocker-macho stereotype, they get branded as being homosexual.
 That’s so silly.”